“Life is short. Enjoy it every day.”

 Those words, spoken by so many, take on new meaning when Support Volunteer John, a tongue cancer survivor says them.

+John remembers the time after his tongue cancer treatment ended well.
 “Following treatment, I was in the hospital for a month in a step-down unit.
 When I got home, I got a call from a volunteer.
 I wasn’t feeling much like talking, was hardly speaking at all in fact, so they filled my family in on what was going on.”

 Treatment was difficult – including learning to talk with a portion of his tongue gone.
 When he returned home, it was difficult acclimating to his new normal.
 “My family and friends were hiding from me when they ate.
 Smelling food and not being able to have it was torture,” he remembers.
 “I had to fight through depression.”